 1499-1505: Tilman Riemenschneider: Altar of the Holy Blood (Holy Blood Altarpiece) [International Gothic/Northern Renaissance; Germany]

-Installed in the St. Jakob Church in Rothenburg ob der Tauber, Germany, Tilman Riemenschneider’s Holy Blood Altarpiece is a late Gothic masterpiece by (see first image above).
+Installed in the St. Jakob Church in Rothenburg ob der Tauber, Germany, the Holy Blood Altarpiece is a late Gothic masterpiece (see first image above) by German sculptor Tilman Riemenschneider.
 The altarpiece name comes from a rock crystal reliquary cross housed in it that is said to contain a drop of Jesus’s blood.
 The triptych’s center panel depicts the deeply carved figures of the Last Supper with Riemenschneider’s characteristic attention to inner emotions (see second image, above).
 The limewood figures are not painted, in a break from tradition.
 Also unusual is the placement of Judas, the betrayer (identified by his purse, carrying 30 silver pieces) at the center of the composition.
 Riemenschneider captures the moment that Jesus gives him bread, thus showing he knows that Judas will betray him.
 The wings are carved in low relief, with Jesus’s entry into Jerusalem riding on a donkey on the right (see third image above), and the agony in the garden of Gethsemane on the right (see fourth image above).
 Various other figures adorn the space above and below the central panels (see first image above).

 1503-1505: Leonardo da Vinci: Mona Lisa [High Renaissance; Italy]